DMCApps/ViewObjectMapper/README.md

 ##Change Log

+###0.2.1
+- Updated builder constructor to take a View instead of a ViewGroup

 ###0.2.0
 - Updated to use a builder pattern
 - Added in ability to add an OnItemClickListener to ListView Views